 Eggs are among the healthiest foods on the planet.

-Eggs are also high in saturated fat and cholesterol, which is a good thing if you ask me.
-Choose pastured and/or Omega-3 enriched eggs.
+Eggs are also high in cholesterol, which is not a problem as dietary cholesterol doesn’t raise blood cholesterol in most people.
+Choose pastured and/or omega 3-enriched eggs.

 5. Put Heavy Cream in Your Coffee

 Sometimes I like to put some heavy whipping cream into my coffee.